maximilian-armuss-dev/prologue-fx/README.md

 }
 ```

-5. Create a new file `module_config.hpp` in your `fx/MyNewEffect/src/` folder and set FXClass to the name of your class:
+5. Set FXClass to the name of your class in `module_config.hpp`
 ```c++
 #pragma once
 #include "MyNewEffect.hpp"